 Blue Blood Trails

-• where the player tried to hide
+- where the player tried to hide

-• where their teammates may attempt a revive
+- where teammates may attempt a revive

 Final Thoughts